mikedilger/mosaic-spec/docs/core_tags.md

 an entire thread in one round trip.

 `KIND` is a 8-byte record [kind](kinds.md) indicating the kind of record that the root record is.
-Threads are application-independent and may reference records of any type.
+Threads are application-independent and MAY reference records of any type.
 This information is provided to prevent lookup of records of kinds that software is not able to or does not wish to handle.